What is a POS Purchase? And Other POS Term Clarifications

 A restaurant POS accelerates and improves the entire ordering process for servers and guests.
-Whether using the POS to take orders tableside and send the order directly to the kitchen or bar, creating a self-order station where guests can place their own order, or using the POS to ring through orders at a counter, a POS makes running a restaurant business more efficient.
+Whether using the POS to take orders tableside and send the order directly to the kitchen or bar, creating a self-order station where guests can place their own order or using the POS to ring through orders at a counter, a POS makes running a restaurant business more efficient.

 What kind of hardware is typically used with a POS system

-A typical POS system consists of a desktop computer, laptop, tablet or smartphone that runs the actual software, a receipt printer, barcode scanner and an EMV-compliant credit card reader.
+A typical POS system consists of a desktop computer, laptop, tablet or smartphone that runs the actual software, a receipt printer, barcode scanner, and an EMV-compliant credit card reader.
 Restaurants would also use kitchen receipt printers and other restaurant-specific tools.

-What is a POS purchase or POS transaction?
+What’s a POS purchase or POS transaction?

 A POS or point of sale purchase is the “point” where a transaction is finalized or the moment where a customer tenders payment in exchange for goods and services.
-Any form of payment can be used, such as cash, debit cards, credit cards, mobile payments and even Bitcoin.
+Any form of payment can be used, such as cash, debit cards, credit cards, mobile payments, and even Bitcoin.

 In order for a POS purchase to be completed, a PIN number, signature or for newer mobile payment technology, a fingerprint scan usually needs to be authenticated before an authorized transaction can be made.
 The authentication information from the PIN number or other security features then travels through the ATM networks until it reaches its destination – the issuing bank.
 At this point, the bank can either authorize it or deny it depending on the transaction type and how much funds are present.

 What does POS mean on a bank statement?